nerdXNature/api-docs/source/index.html.md

 # Authentication

-The CanvasCBLs API uses OAuth2, a standard protocol for API authentication.
+The CanvasCBL API uses OAuth2, a standard protocol for API authentication.
 To get the required Developer Key (your Client ID and Client Secret), follow the link below the table of contents on the left.

 The access token should go in the HTTP `Authorization` header like this: